Vanguard uk review

 Vanguard is not a typical brokerage.
 It is one of the world’s largest asset managers — and Vanguard UK is its direct-to-investor retail platform for UK residents.

-Founded in the US in 1975 by Jack Bogle, Vanguard pioneered low-cost index investing.
+Founded in the US in 1975 by Jack Bogle, Vanguard pioneered low-cost index investing and the concept of the index fund.
 Its UK retail platform launched in 2017, giving British investors direct access to Vanguard’s own fund range without going through a third-party platform.

 Platform type